-Typically, by midnight on April 15, taxpayers must e-file or mail their federal and, if applicable, state tax returns for the previous calendar tax year without penalty.
-(For 2021, however, the filing deadline is May 17th .)
-Well before the deadline, have you hunted and gathered all your documents, looked for a tax pro or software, and learned about any new tax credits or deductions you might be eligible for?
+It’s that time of year again: Typically, by midnight on April 15, taxpayers must e-file or mail their federal and, if applicable, state tax returns for the previous calendar tax year without penalty.
+Well before the deadline, though, it’s wise to do your prep work, hunting down the necessary documents, finding a tax pro or software to help you through the process, and learning about any new tax deductions or credits you might be eligible for.

-You should have received a Form W-2 by Jan.
-31 or, with any mail delay, soon thereafter.
+Tax season typically begins in January.
+So, for tax year 2022, January 2023 marks the start of the season.
+You should receive a Form W-2 by January 31st or, with any mail delay, soon thereafter.
 The same deadline applies to certain 1099-MISC forms for independent contractors.
-Each financial institution that paid you at least $10 of interest during the year must send you a copy of the 1099-INT by Jan.
-31 as well.
+Each financial institution that paid you at least $10 of interest during the year must send you a copy of the 1099-INT by January 31st as well.

 Waiting until the last minute to prepare for tax filing is never advisable.
 If taxpayers work for one employer, their taxes may not be complicated, but if they have side gigs or they’re self-employed, tax returns can take a while to fill out.